rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 > #### RealFevr:

 > I work as a Ruby on Rails developer with Web3 building an ambitious gaming ecosystem around licensed sports digital collectible NFT.
 My team responsibilities is to create new features and improve code and performance of existing code.
-Technologies used: Ruby, Rails, JavaScript, HTML, CSS, PostgreSql, Redis, Sidekiq, MongoDB, Kubernates and Kafka/RabbitMQ.
+Technologies used: Ruby, Rails, JavaScript, HTML, CSS, PostgreSql, Redis, Sidekiq, MongoDB, Kubernetes and Kafka/RabbitMQ.

 **Software Engineer** - iCapital - May 2022 - Oct 2022